 Druim nam Fuath

-The road reached its summit at 170 m and then did that thing where, due to scale, it looks like a shallow curve on the map but in reality proves to be a hard corner.
+The road reached its summit at 175 m atop the Druim nam Fuath (‘ridge of the goblins!’) and then did that thing where, due to map scale, it looks like a shallow curve on the page but in reality proves to be a surprisingly hard corner.
 The haze had intensified during the ascent and I found myself looking at grey, featureless shapes that reason insisted were mountains.

 Little Loch Broom